AlecVail/Cross_Validation_Using_SQL_And_Alteryx/README.md

         From db2prod.IRS_PYMT_XREF
         Where IRS_PYMT_XREF_ID in ('HHHH')

-The orange summary tool (with the Epsilon symbol) concatenates all IRS_PYMT_XREF_IDs I need to validate.
-These cases are then pushed through the dynamic input and replace the 'HHHH' placeholder when the workflow is ran.
-I then join all IRS data with my Load File.
+The orange summary tool (with the Epsilon symbol) concatenates all IRS_PYMT_XREF_IDs I need to validate in the Load File.
+These IDs are then pushed through the dynamic input and replace the 'HHHH' placeholder when the workflow is ran.
+I then join all the pulled IRS data with my Load File.
 This blended data is now going to be compared with the 2nd table, the "E820".

 STEP 2 - Validate E820